vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

   The current release of Tanzu Kubernetes Grid provides two default templates, `dev` and `prod`.
 - **Tanzu Kubernetes Grid Instance -** A Tanzu Kubernetes Grid instance is the full deployment of Tanzu Kubernetes Grid, including the management cluster, the workload clusters, and the shared services cluster that you configure.
 - **Tanzu CLI -** A command-line utility that provides the necessary commands to build and operate Tanzu management and Tanzu Kubernetes clusters.
+- **Carvel Tools -** Carvel is an open-source suite of reliable, single-purpose, composable tools that aid in building, configuring, and deploying applications to Kubernetes.
+Tanzu Kubernetes Grid uses the following Carvel tools:

+  - **ytt** - A command-line tool for templating and patching YAML files.
+You can also use ytt to collect fragments and piles of YAML into modular chunks for reuse.
+  - **kapp** - The application deployment CLI for Kubernetes.
+It allows you to install, upgrade, and delete multiple Kubernetes resources as one application.
+  - **kbld** - An image-building and resolution tool.
+  - **imgpkg** - A tool that enables Kubernetes to store configurations and the associated container images as OCI images, and to transfer these images.
+  - **yq** - a lightweight and portable command-line YAML, JSON, and XML processor. yq uses jq-like syntax but works with YAML files as well as JSON and XML.

 - **Bootstrap Machine -** The bootstrap machine is the laptop, host, or server on which you download and run the Tanzu CLI.
 This is where the initial bootstrapping of a management cluster occurs before it is pushed to the platform where it will run.
 - **Tanzu Kubernetes Grid Installer -** The Tanzu Kubernetes Grid installer is a graphical wizard that you launch by running the `tanzu management-cluster create --ui` command.
 The installer wizard runs locally on the bootstrap machine and provides a user interface to guide you through the process of deploying a management cluster.